 Sit the baby on your lap and place the palm of your hand on his/her stomach with the chin resting on top of your hand.
 Lean the baby forward and pat their back.

-- Keep a bib or burp cloth between your cloth and the baby’s mouth to protect your clothes.
+- Keep a bib or burp cloth between your clothes and the baby’s mouth to protect your clothes.

-- Keep a cloth or bib handy should in case your baby spits up.
+- Keep a cloth or bib handy in case your baby spits up.

 - Most babies require only a gentle pat or rub but some others may need a slightly firmer hand.

 - The stomach is located on the left side of the body so you should focus your hand on the left side of your baby’s back.

 - Burp your baby right away if he or she becomes uncomfortable during feeding.

 - University of Arkansas for Medical Sciences (2018).
 Burping the baby.
 Accessed on 22nd September, 2020 from https://www.google.com/url?sa=t&source=web&rct=j&url=https://patientslearn.uams.edu/wp-content/uploads/sites/95/2018/03/Burping_the_Baby.pdf&ved=2ahUKEwiOyf2rvP3rAhUwSBUIHRVgBNMQFjAKegQIAhAB&usg=AOvVaw0Li5_dYwFQZ3Dspy2peEzl

 - Genevieve Howland (2019).
 How to Burp a Baby: Top 10 Baby Burping Tips.
 Accessed on 21st September, 2020 from https://www.mamanatural.com/how-to-burp-baby/